maelvls/maelvls.github.io/content/2019/go111modules/index.md

 `GO111MODULE` is an environment variable that can be set when using `go` for changing how Go imports packages.
-One of the first pain-points is that depending on the Go version, its semantics changes.
+One of the first pain-points is that depending on the Go version, its semantics change.

 ### `GO111MODULE` with Go 1.11 and 1.12